marxin/texi2rst-generated/sphinx/gccint/target-macros/implicit-calls-to-library-routines.rst

   division.
 If the macro is not defined, GCC will use an algorithm which make use of a 64-bit by 32-bit divide primitive.

-.. index:: EDOM, implicit usage
+.. index:: EDOM, implicit usage, matherr

-.. index:: matherr

 .. c:macro:: TARGET_EDOM